OnTheGoSystems/buddypress-multilingual/readme.txt

 Requirements:

 * WPML 3.6.x or higher.
 You must enable 'languages per directories' or 'languages per domain'.
-* Supports BuddyPress versions up to 2.x
+* Tested up to BuddyPress 6.3.0

 = Features =